AI Use Cases/Financial Services

 4

-Step 4: Compliance and marketing teams review flagged content in a unified dashboard - typically 10-15% of variants require human approval; the remainder deploy automatically to customer channels (email, SMS, in-app messaging) within 2-4 hours of campaign launch.
+Step 4: Compliance and marketing teams review flagged content in a unified dashboard - the design goal is for only a small minority of variants to need human approval; the remainder deploy automatically to customer channels (email, SMS, in-app messaging) within hours of campaign launch.

 5